advantys/workflowgen-community/samples/form-section-collapse/README.md

 5. Click on the Web References tab

-6. Includes the jQuery API and jQuery UI librairies
+6. Includes the jQuery API and jQuery UI libraries

 7. Add the following stylesheet in the Web References
 ```